coding-paul/apex-addition/settings/README.md

 | SETTING                 | DESCRIPTION
 | ----------------------- | -------------
+| TESSERACT_PATH          | Path to your Tesseract installation <br/> Default: Default path to the local tesseract installation, change the user here.
 | QUIT_KEY                | The key used to stop the program <br/> Default: "q"
 | SENSITIVITY             | The sensitivity in the apex settings.
 This is needed to move the mouse at the right speed <br/> Default: 5
 | TRACKER_DELAY           | Time in seconds between checks of your weapon.
 This is to save recources <br/> Default: 0.5